Chart Color Schemes

 Infrastructure

-AreaSearch has identified six projects that could impact the area.
-Key projects include Playground Renewals & Upgrades Program at Jilba Park and Collins Reserve, The Links Hotel, Albion Park Quarry Extraction Area Stage 7 Extension, and Blackbutt Dam Modification.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects likely affecting the region.
+Notable projects include Playground Renewals & Upgrades Program (Jilba Park, Collins Reserve), The Links Hotel, Albion Park Quarry Extraction Area Stage 7 Extension, and Blackbutt Dam Modification.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.